 Ans.
 Use OLIX to first delete previous MRP planning versions.
 Then use MCB& to create the new MRP planning versions by choosing the appropriate version you want to create as ICO Version.
 The info structure, in this case, is S094.

 Q8.
-How to use create planning book with two tables?
+How to use create a planning book with two tables?

 Ans.
-To use two tables on one screen of Planning Book/Data View - select indicator next to the second page title and give a name.
-Additional tab page is displayed in Planning Book Maintenance wizard to define the key figures for the second table.
+To use two tables on one screen of Planning Book/Data View - select indicator next to the second-page title and give a name.
+An additional tab page is displayed in the Planning Book Maintenance wizard to define the key figures for the second table.

 Q9.
 How does SAP R/3 communicate with SAP CS?

 Ans.
 Through the CS Core Interface (CIF) which supplies SAP CS with master and transaction data in real-time.
 CIF is delivered through the R/3 Plug-In, which is something you have to install in your SAP R/3 system.
 This is the same Plug-In that you need for connecting a BW or a CRM system.